mruiuxdev/simple-jobs-api-nodejs-express-mongodb/README.md

 ## Simple Jobs API using Node.js, Express, and MongoDB

 This is a simple project that implements a RESTful API for job postings.
-The API allows users to create, update, delete, and search for job postings.
+The API allows users ['user', 'employer', 'admin'] to create, update, delete, and search for job postings.

 ## Technologies used